refueleddotnet/basic/README.md

 Basic is released under the MIT license.
 While we appreciate you keeping our credit links intact, this is not required.

 ## Theme Support
 You are using Basic Pro.
-This edition does not include theme options or theme support.
-If you need support, simply purchase [Basic](http://themepost.dev/basic).
+You are entitled to 6 months of theme support and priority updates.
+[Contact](http://themepost.dev/contact) if you need help.

 Need to edit Basic?
 The best free editor is VS Code.
 VS Code download: https://code.visualstudio.com/